Generic Name: sacrosidase

 Sucraid is available in 118 mL (4 fluid ounces) translucent plastic bottles, packaged two bottles per box.
 Each mL of solution contains 8,500 International Units (I.U.) of sacrosidase.
 A 1 mL measuring scoop is provided with each bottle.
 A full measuring scoop is 1 mL.

 Store in a refrigerator at 2°- 8°C (36°- 46°F).
+Product is sterile until opened.
 Discard four weeks after first opening due to the potential for bacterial growth.
 Protect from heat and light.

 QOL Medical, LLC